 Although we are all concerned about the victims in a disaster situation, the rescuer’s safety is most important during triage.
 Proper protective equipment is vital so you don’t endanger your own health.
 If you get hurt your ability to help others is limited.
 If you come in direct contact with other’s blood there may be long-term consequences.
 Take proper precautions!

-Finally, consider helping to organize a CERT class in your neighborhood so all interest can benefit from the great training being offered.
+Finally, consider helping to organize a CERT class in your neighborhood so all interested can benefit from the great training being offered.
 Check with your local police or fire department to see what it would take to put the CERT class together, then get busy and promote the class to everyone you can.
-It will be worth your efforts.
-The CERT book alone is worth the price of the class and the CERT backpack is a bonus.
+It will be worth your effort.
+The CERT book alone is worth the price of the class, and the CERT backpack is a bonus.
 We learned a lot in the awesome class!

 You might want to go check out “The Volunteer Protection Act of 1997”: The Volunteer Protection Act of 1997 signed by President Clinton(https://www.npccny.org/info/gti2.htm).